freeingtruthgh/hw00freeingtruth/freeingtruth/README.md

 ## installation (local build required)
 The `deep1` subpackage is not included in the published wheel and must be built locally.
 1. Clone the `hw00freeingtruth` repository
-2. Navigate to the package directory:
+2. Navigate to the project directory:
     ```bash
     cd freeingtruth
+    source .venv/bin/activate
 3. Sync dependencies:
     ```bash
     uv sync
-4. Import the function:
-    ```bash
-    from freeingtruth.deep1.two_layer_binary_classification import binary_classification

 ## run test code
-1. Navigate to the root directory of package and activate the virtual environment:
+1. Navigate to the root directory of uv project and activate the virtual environment:
     ```bash
     cd freeingtruth
     source .venv/bin/activate